 Tomasz Baranowski – Lelystad at night

-Photographing fog or mist can be challenging, but it’s worth the effort.
+Photographing fog or mist at night can prove challenging, but it’s worth the effort.
 Mist can make a night scene look mysterious, silent, and solitary.
 Mood-wise, it’s the perfect accompaniment to darkness, but technically, it can be hard to capture.

 Giuseppe Milo – The foggy bridge – Dublin, Ireland